Achievable logoAchievable logo

 1. Create a hexagon (24-inch sides).

-3. The best of three trials is recorded.
+3. Record the best of three trials.

 Video from RejectInc on YouTube.